Basics:

 Complaints

-The main complaint we see about this site is that it can — and does — suspend artist accounts without warning.
-And, unfortunately, artists are rarely given an explanation.
+Until Redbubble instituted the account fees, the only complaint we consistently saw about the site was that it can — and does — suspend artist accounts without warning.
+And, unfortunately, artists are rarely given an explanation when they’re suspended.
 When RedBubble answers these complaints, it almost always says the same thing: Here’s our suspension policy.
 If you don’t think it applies to you, file an appeal in the help center.

 Recommendations

-Some other sites worth considering: Society6, which has a nearly identical structure to RedBubble.
-Spoonflower, which is particularly well-suited to people with repeating designs.
+Spoonflower is particularly well-suited to people with repeating designs.
 FineArtAmerica, which we see as particularly adept at turning your pictures into puzzles.
-And, Printful, which charges less but has you do more of the marketing.
+And, Printful, which charges less for products but has you do more of the marketing.
 (Sign up with Printful here.)

 What their sellers say (from TrustPilot):